 Inspiring the next generation of female talent in STEM

-ABM UK’s Divisional Director, Justine Salmon, on how to inspire the next generation of female talent in STEM
+ABM UK’s Technical Solutions Divisional Director, Justine Salmon, on how to inspire the next generation of female talent in STEM

 The facilities management and engineering industry has an image problem that needs to change.
 People don’t know about the opportunities it offers, and can often think it’s all about men and oily rags.
 This couldn’t be further from the truth.